chrislewisdev/prettyplan-terraform-sandbox/readme.md

 ## Building/Deploying

-The Lambda is built using Go, so you must have that installed before proceeding.
+The Lambda is built using Go, so you must have that and Terraform installed before proceeding.

 The build scripts are written as Windows Batch files, but if you're on a different platform you could convert them to Shell scripts quite easily - they mostly contain Go commands that will work on any platform.

 Run:
 1. `install-dependencies.bat`
 2. `build.bat`
+3. `terraform init`
-3. `terraform apply`
+4. `terraform apply`

 From there, you can modify the Terraform as you like and re-apply to create different permutations of Terraform plans. (and don't forget to `terraform destroy` once you're done to clean up what you've deployed)